DISCLAIMER: Not my characters, not my world, but wouldn't I love to live there.

 Her lips quirked slightly as she tucked a stray strand of hair behind her ear, 'I thought I said I didn't want any birthday surprises.'

 The enormous front doors burst open and several first years threw themselves headfirst into the deep snow.
-Albus and Minerva broke apart, jumping to their feet and obliterating their imprints from the crushed snow, both blushing furiously.
+Albus and Minerva broke apart, jumping to their feet and obliterating their imprints from the crushed snow with their wands, both blushing furiously.
 Fortunately the students put their high colour down to the cold, rather than the fact that they'd almost been caught necking like teenagers and were now heading towards the headmasters office to 'warm up'.

 The head of Gryffindor chuckled to herself as they lay, stretched out on the rug in front of the headmasters fire.